Tempest (codename): History

-Tempest standards continued to evolve in the 1970s and later, with newer testing methods and more nuanced guidelines that took account of the risks in specific locations and situations.
-But then as now, security needs often met with resistance.
+TEMPEST standards continued to evolve in the 1970s and later, with newer testing methods and more nuanced guidelines that took account of the risks in specific locations and situations.
+During the 80s, security needs were often met with resistance.
 According to NSA's David G. Boak, "Some of what we still hear today in our own circles, when rigorous technical standards are whittled down in the interest of money and time, are frighteningly reminiscent of the arrogant Third Reich with their Enigma cryptomachine."

 Shielding standards

 Many specifics of the TEMPEST standards are classified, but some elements are public.
 Current United States and NATO Tempest standards define three levels of protection requirements: